red-soft-ru/firebird/builds/install/arch-specific/win32/installation_readme.txt

-  If you do run into this problem you should consult the microsoft knowledge base article KB2999226 for more information on how to upgrage your version of windows to use the latest run time libraries.
+  If you do run into this problem you should consult the microsoft knowledge base article KB2999226 for more information on how to upgrade your version of windows to use the latest run time libraries.